What is Ankylosing Spondylitis?

 - Pain relieved for a time after a shower, bath or heat treatments.

 - Inflammation of the iris within the eye.
-This may include pain in the eye or brow region, pain associated with exposure to light, blurred vision or a reddened eye.
+This may include pain in the eye or brow region, exposure to light, blurred vision or a reddened eye.

-- The lining of the bowel may also be affected, causing symptoms of inflammatory bowel disease such as diarrhoea and bloating.
+- The bowel lining may also be affected, causing symptoms of inflammatory bowel disease such as diarrhoea and bloating.

 How is Ankylosing Spondylitis Diagnosed?

 If your physiotherapist suspects ankylosing spondylitis, they will refer you to your GP for further testing, including blood tests and possibly imaging such as X-rays, MRI or a CT scan.
-If testing suspects Ankylosing Spondylosis, you are generally referred to see a Rheumatologist who specialises in diagnosing and managing AS.
+If testing suspects Ankylosing Spondylosis, you are generally referred to see a rheumatologist specialising in diagnosing and managing AS.

 Please consult your physiotherapist or doctor for specific advice.